 Bonded aluminium structure compensates for the weight of the battery pack

-The LEVC TX, a taxi capable of zero-emissions driving, is now being tested on the capital's roads where a final validation of its setup will be made.
+The LEVC TX, a taxi capable of zero-emissions driving, is now certified to carry fare-paying passengers on public roads.

 The model is already available for order, priced from £55,599, and Autocar has just driven it.
 First deliveries are due before the end of the year, meaning passengers could be driven around in a new London taxi in just a couple of weeks.

 LEVC, the Geely-owned firm formerly known as the London Taxi Company, is offering its latest model with a finance plan that charges drivers £177 per week over a five-year period.
 LEVC said the outgoing TX4 model cost £167 per week over a four-year period.
 LEVC says it has focused on weekly lease costs rather than an outright purchase price because that is how 94% of taxi drivers fund their vehicles.
 The TX will be sold with its battery so that no additional lease charges are incurred.

 LEVC claimed that its new model will cost drivers about £50 per week in fuel, based on an average of about 115 miles per working day.
 The weekly estimate is £100 less than the outgoing 2.7-litre diesel-powered TX4 can achieve.

 The new electrified taxi arrives ahead of new-for-2018 legislation from Transport for London (TfL) that dictates all new cabs must be capable of zero-emissions driving for at least 30 miles.
 The LEVC TX is powered by an advanced battery electric powertrain with a 1.3-litre petrol generator, a system that its maker calls 'eCity'.